drewhart/geonomics_docs/sphinx_dir/doc.rst

-is the default behavior, and the most commonly used; in this form of selection, an :py:`Individual`'s fitness depends on the absolute difference between the :py:`Individual`'s phenotypic value and the environmental value of the relevant :py:`Scape` (i.e. the :py:`Scape` that represents the environmental variable acting as the selective force) in the cell where the :py:`Individual` is located.
+is the default behavior, and the most commonly used; in this form of selection, an :py:`Individual`'s fitness depends on the absolute difference between the :py:`Individual`'s phenotypic value and the environmental value of the relevant :py:`Layer` (i.e. the :py:`Layer` that represents the environmental variable acting as the selective force) in the cell where the :py:`Individual` is located.

-**Universal** selection (which can be toggled using the 'univ_adv' parameter with a :py:`Trait`'s section in the parameters file) occurs when a phenotype of 1 is optimal everywhere on the :py:`Land`.
+**Universal** selection (which can be toggled using the 'univ_adv' parameter with a :py:`Trait`'s section in the parameters file) occurs when a phenotype of 1 is optimal everywhere on the :py:`Landscape`.
 In other words, it represents directional selection on an entire :py:`Population`, regardless of :py:`Individual`\s' spatial contexts.
 (Note that this can be thought of as operating the same as spatially divergent selection,